otc-technologies-gmbh/dpma/README.md

 5. **Nice Class Terms**: Terms must use the exact German names as shown in the DPMA form.
 The TaxonomyService provides fuzzy matching to help find correct terms.

-6. **Implemented Trademark Types**:
+6. **Implemented Features**:
-   - ✅ Word marks (`"word"`) - Fully supported
+   - Word marks (`"word"`) - Fully supported
-   - ✅ Image marks (`"figurative"`) - Fully supported with image upload
+   - Image marks (`"figurative"`) - Fully supported with image upload
-   - ✅ Combined marks (`"combined"`) - Fully supported with image upload
+   - Combined marks (`"combined"`) - Fully supported with image upload
-   - ✅ 3D marks (`"3d"`) - Fully supported with image upload
+   - 3D marks (`"3d"`) - Fully supported with image upload
-   - ❌ Other types (color, sound, position, etc.) - Not yet implemented
+   - Other trademark types - Not yet implemented

-7. **Payment Methods**:
+   - Bank transfer (`"UEBERWEISUNG"`) - Fully supported
-   - ✅ Bank transfer (`"UEBERWEISUNG"`) - Fully supported
+   - SEPA direct debit (`"SEPASDD"`) - Not yet implemented
-   - ❌ SEPA direct debit (`"SEPASDD"`) - Not yet implemented (requires A9530 mandate)
+   - Representatives/Lawyers - Not yet implemented (Step 2 always skipped)

-8. **Delivery Address**: By default, the applicant's address is used.
+7. **Delivery Address**: By default, the applicant's address is used.
 Set `deliveryAddress` with a different address if needed.

 ## Testing

-The project includes a comprehensive test suite with 181+ unit tests and integration tests.
+The project includes Jest unit tests and integration tests.

 ### Unit Tests (Jest)